 You should have received a reminder eight weeks before it runs out.
 All renewals must now be done online.

-When will I receive my badge?
+When will I receive my Blue Badge?

-You will usually receive your blue badge within six weeks of us receiving the form and supporting information, photo's and payment.
+You will usually receive your Blue Badge within six weeks of us receiving the form and supporting information, photo's and payment.
 The new badge will have a start date printed on it.
 You cannot use the badge until that date.

 How to amend my preferred contact method